Courses

 Environment, Business, and Sustainability Management (3 credits)

-This course serves as a starting point for the MS-ESM coursework by introducing students to the topics of sustainability and equipping them with a strong foundational knowledge of the theory of sustainability and the balance between environmental, social, and economic systems.
-The focus of this course is organizational sustainability in a variety of organizations (for-profit businesses, nonprofits, foundations).
-Through an immersive case study, students work on real-life challenges in groups to identify the issues, problems, and solutions required at the intersection of business and the natural environment.
-In addition, this course provides a primer to ethics, equity, and justice issues.
+This course serves as the starting point for the MS-ESM curriculum, introducing students to the topics of sustainability and building a strong foundational knowledge of the theory of sustainability and the balance between environmental, social, and economic systems.
+The course will focus on a variety of organizations (for-profit businesses, nonprofits, foundations) and understanding different approaches to sustainability management.
+Through immersive case studies, students will identify issues, problems, and solutions at the intersection of business, natural environment, science, and policy regulation.
+This course also provides a primer to equity and justice issues surrounding sustainability.
+Topics covered span the breadth of current sustainability challenges, from agriculture to climate change and pollution.
+Overall, this course will prepares students with the knowledge needed to tackle sustainability issues and make their organization more successful.

 Environmental Science I: Earth Systems and Natural Processes (3 credits)